gdotdesign/cr-dotenv/README.md

 # If you load env variable from file and
 # you want to raise execption in case of
 # missing dotenv file, to make this error
 # immediately obvious then use the bang
 # verion of the load method:
 Dotenv.load!
 # or
 Dotenv.load! ".env-other"

+# Loading multiple files in order,
+# and sets the last loaded value for a varibale
+Dotenv.load! %w(.env .env.test)

 # From IO
 Dotenv.load MemoryIO.new("VAR=test")